Code-Institute-Submissions/band-site-1/README.md

 ## Testing
 Code was written through the Cloud9 IDE.
 The website has been tested on IE, Google Chrome, Safari and Opera browsers.
+See additional document for specific testing undertaken.

 ## Initial Wireframes
-Wireframes were designed using MarvelApp and can be located here: https://marvelapp.com/project/3472661/
+Wireframes were designed using MarvelApp and can be located here:<br>
+https://marvelapp.com/project/3472661/

+## Deployment
+This project was deployed to GitHub through the Cloud9 IDE using standard commit and push commands.<br>
+There are no differences between the development and deployed versions.<br>
+Other than a browser no further software or implementation is required and a link is provided on GitHub Pages.<br>

 ## Credits